dalalsoham/WEB-PROJECT/FOOD WEBSITE-SD/README.md

 # FOODO Website

 This is a commercial food website only using HTML,CSS,JS.
-A stylish and modern structured webiste.
+A stylish and modern structured website.

 ## Authors